 - Read thoroughly and carefully.
 Follow all directions.
-Moving to the next section of a simulation requires you to click "Go to next section" at the bottom of your screen.
-Submitting a simulation for grading requires you to click "Submit" on the navigation bar at the top of your screen.
-Only select "submit" when you are ready to leave a simulation. - 2.
+Moving to the next section of a simulation requires you to click "NEXT" at the bottom of your screen.
+Clicking "PREVIOUS" will take you back to the previous section of the simulation. - 2.
 There are ten simulations on the registration examination.
 Depending on your areas of experience and expertise, some of the simulations may take you more or less time than others.
 This is common.
 Simulations vary in length, but typically have approximately five to eight sections.
 It is a 3-hour examination.
 If you find yourself taking more than 30 to 45 minutes for multiple simulations, you will likely have difficulty completing all simulations within the 3-hour time period. - 3.
 When a question asks you for information relevant to a specific time (for example, in this session or for next session), click with your mouse only those responses relevant to that time period. - 4.
 When a question asks you for information relevant to a purpose (for example, for treatment planning, for rebuilding alliance), click with your mouse only those responses relevant to that purpose. - 5.
 There is no way for you to change your mind once you click on a response, even if you click by mistake.
 Consider your decisions and actions deliberately and carefully.
 All responses are scored and will affect the overall assessment results. - 6.
 Think of the simulated situation in terms of real life.
-Take into account the context of the client. - Remember that when there are multiple options, some of the options will be calibrated at a +3 (of central importance for good client care omission would result in serious damage), +2 (strongly facilitative of good client care), +1 (mildly facilitative of good client care), -1 (mildly detrimental to client care in terms of cost, time, risk of morbidity and/or mortality), and -2 (seriously detrimental to client care in terms of cost, time, pain, risk of morbidity and/or mortality), and -3 (gravely damaging to client care).
-You want to select the positive options and avoid the negative options.
+Take into account the context of the client.

-- 8. Consider using the notepad as a strategy for collecting your thoughts, potential selections, etc before committing to an option.
+- 7. Remember that when there are multiple options, some of the options will be calibrated at a +3 (of central importance for good client care omission would result in serious damage), +2 (strongly facilitative of good client care), +1 (mildly facilitative of good client care), -1 (mildly detrimental to client care in terms of cost, time, risk of morbidity and/or mortality), and -2 (seriously detrimental to client care in terms of cost, time, pain, risk of morbidity and/or mortality), and -3 (gravely damaging to client care).
+You want to select the positive options and avoid the negative options. - 8.
+Consider using the notepad as a strategy for collecting your thoughts, potential selections, etc before committing to an option.
+You must press "SAVE" to store your notes on the notepad.
+Your notes will be visible to you whenever you navigate to the section in which the notes were taken.
+They are no longer available once you have completed the entire simulation. - 9.
 When selecting options, consider those items that you absolutely know are essential to good client care.
 Ignore those items that you absolutely know would, in the context given, contravene the RP Profile, and therefore negatively affect the client, the therapeutic relationship, etc. Look over the remaining options.
-Ask yourself if you think there are any other responses that seem to be helpful to the specific context provided in the preamble of the section and aligned with the RP Profile. - 9.
-If you find yourself thinking, "I wonder if they mean...", or "I wonder if they are assuming..." you are likely starting to second-guess yourself.
+Ask yourself if you think there are any other responses that seem to be helpful to the specific context provided in the preamble of the section and aligned with the RP Profile. - 10.If you find yourself thinking, "I wonder if they mean...", or "I wonder if they are assuming..." you are likely starting to second-guess yourself.
 The initial response of test takers is most often the best response.